ai-opertating-model/ai-operating-model/README.md

 ### Project Sponsor

-AlignAI curates this information with help from the contributors.
+[AlignAI](www.getalignai.com). curates this information with help from the contributors.
+Please contact alignai to learn more or ask any questions.

 ### Contributors
+Sean Erickson